tsalik/kostas-tsalikis.com/content/posts/switching_hugo_versions.md

 ## Final Outcome

-Now I am ready to use the newer Hugo version that I need to build my knowledge base static site and continue using the old one for my blog.
+Now I can still build my blog using the old Hugo version and use a newer version to install a modern theme elsewhere.

 [^1]: https://www.brycewray.com/posts/2023/02/hugo-via-npm/)
 [^2]: https://www.andbible.com/post/hugo/how-to-switch-to-different-version-of-hugo-framework/#4-use-version-managers-like-asdf-flexible-for-multiple-projects